 Guidelines Used in Making Japanese Furniture

-The item must comply with the set rules, which illustrate the Japanese’s minimalistic and straightforward culture.
+The item must comply with the set rules, illustrating the Japanese’s minimalistic and straightforward culture.
 All Japanese furniture consists of the following aspects;

 i.
 Flexible and Various Uses

 The focus is usually on the value of something.
 That is why the Japanese make their furniture for many purposes.
-Regarding this, the item must be able to get transformed into being used for something else.
+Regarding this, the item must be able to be transformed into being used for something else.

 Most furniture also comes small or short, short-legged, and consists of a folding feature to create space for another use.
 It is also effortless to move such furniture and use the occupied area.